smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 The sample code checks if the OS is of Android Oreo or newer to start a foreground service.
 It is up to the app developer if they wish to start the notification in previous versions.
 !!!

+!!!
+NOTE
+Android 10 has [restrictions](https://developer.android.com/guide/components/activities/background-starts) on starting activities from the background.
+So developers should use foreground service and not an activity to host the SDL implementation.
+!!!

 ### Exiting the Foreground
 It's important that you don't leave your notification in the notification tray as it is very confusing to users.
 So in the `onDestroy` method in your service, simply call the `stopForeground` method.